ring-buffer/Red_Team_Notes/HTB-Lesson-Learned/HTB/Bounty HTB.md

 Bit Weird.
 Now I dig up on HTB Forums and got a hint that I should look for IIS tilde character "~" vulnerability which is looking for a Short File Folder name disclosure.

-> Lesson
+---
-> When you deal with IIS, do check for the short file/folder name disclosure using [IIS Short Name Scanner](https://github.com/irsdl/IIS-ShortName-Scanner/tree/master/release) and under the release directory run the following command and identify the short names of directories and files.
-Following to that you can use more specific wordlist using Gobuster or Burp's Spider/Crawler to enumerate directories.
+#### Lesson Learned

-> [!]Lesson Learned
+When you deal with IIS, do check for the short file/folder name disclosure using [IIS Short Name Scanner](https://github.com/irsdl/IIS-ShortName-Scanner/tree/master/release) and under the release directory run the following command and identify the short names of directories and files.
+Following to that you can use more specific wordlists using Gobuster or Burp's Spider/Crawler to enumerate directories.

-> When you deal with IIS, do check for the short file/folder name disclosure using [IIS Short Name Scanner](https://github.com/irsdl/IIS-ShortName-Scanner/tree/master/release) and under the release directory run the following command and identify the short names of directories and files.
-Following to that you can use more specific wordlist using Gobuster or Burp's Spider/Crawler to enumerate directories.
+---

 ```
 $ java -jar iis_shortname_scanner.jar 2 20 http://bounty.htb/